mraypold/chess/README.md

 To run in dev mode: `gulp server`

+If you run into problems installing socket.io on Windows, read [this](http://stackoverflow.com/questions/16469086/npm-cant-install-socket-io) StackOverflow thread.

 # Future Improvement

 * CSS Styling.
 Divs overlap when the browser window size is reduced.